prometheus/docs/content/docs/operating/security.md

 Fields containing secrets in configuration files (marked explicitly as such in the documentation) will not be exposed in logs or via the HTTP API.
-Secrets should not be placed in other configuration fields, as it is common for components to expose their configuration over their HTTP endpoint.
+Secrets should not be placed in any other configuration fields, as it is common for components to expose their configuration over their HTTP endpoint.

 Secrets from other sources used by dependencies (e.g. the `AWS_SECRET_KEY`